pforret/blog.splashing/_topic/country/unitedstates.md

 ---
 # United States

-The United States of America, commonly known as the United States  or America, is a country  primarily located in North America.
-It consists of 50 states, a federal district, five major unincorporated territories, nine Minor  Outlying Islands, and 326 Indian reservations.
-It is the world's third-largest country by both land and total area.
-The United States shares land borders with Canada to its north and with Mexico to its south.
-It has maritime borders with the Bahamas, Cuba, Russia, and other nations.
+The United States of America, commonly known as the United States  or America, is a country  primarily located in North America, between Canada and Mexico.
+It is a federation of 50 states, a federal capital district, and 326 Indian reservations that  overlap with state boundaries.
+Outside the union of states, it asserts sovereignty over five major unincorporated island  territories and various uninhabited islands.
+The country has the world's third-largest land area, largest maritime exclusive economic zone,

 ## Unsplash photos